No-Knock Warrant Laws by State: Where Are They Banned?

 What states have banned no-knock warrants?

-Oregon, Florida, and Virginia effectively prohibit no-knock search warrants, and states like Connecticut and Tennessee have near-total restrictions.
+Oregon, Florida, and Virginia effectively prohibit no-knock search warrants, and Connecticut sharply limits them.
+A few other states bar them for certain offenses or agencies.
 Many cities, including Louisville and Minneapolis, ban them locally even where state law still allows them.
-Because reform is ongoing, check your current state and city rules.
+Because reform is ongoing, confirm your current state and city rules.

 Are no-knock warrants banned everywhere now?